HSNT offers low-cost spay and neuter surgeries, pet microchipping, humane euthanasia,

 Cone Collar (for males only)

-As Part of Petco Love’s Initiative to Provide 1 Million Free Pet Vaccines, HSNT Will Distribute Free Pet Vaccines in Its Clinic While Supplies Last, Beginning September 9th -- Appointments Are Required.
+As Part of Petco Love’s Initiative to Provide 1 Million Free Pet Vaccines, HSNT Will Distribute Free Pet Vaccines in Its Clinic While Supplies Last, Appointments Are Required.
 The free vaccines include the DAPPv canine and HCP feline vaccines only.
-Additional services are available through HSNT’s Clinic at normal low-cost pricing such as rabies vaccines, microchipping, heartworm testing, flea and tick preventative, and spay/neuter services.
+Additional services are available through HSNT’s Clinic at normal low-cost pricing such as rabies vaccines, microchipping, heartworm testing, and flea and tick preventatives.

 There are no residency or income requirements.
 It is recommended that you bring your pet’s vaccination records.
 All pets must be in a secure carrier or on a leash.